Toil & Trouble: A Tai & Trey Story

 “No exceptions,” he said.
 “Ms. Edenfield’s orders.”

 I put my hands on my hips.
 “I’m an exception.
-Which I’m certain Marisa told you, but you’re trying to play hardball for some reason.
+Which I’m certain Marisa told you, but either you forgot or you’re trying to play hardball for some reason.
 Not a smart move.
 Because the fact that I call your boss by her first name should tell you something very important.”

-He gave examined me more closely then, taking in my own black jacket, white dress shirt, and black tie.
+He examined me more closely then, taking in my own black jacket, white dress shirt, and black tie.
 I would have fit right into the Phoenix dress code if the skirt hadn’t been so short.
 And tight.
-The fishnet stockings and heels were also not Phoenix-appropriate.
-My hair, however, was sleeked back in a corner-office chignon—still blonde, but flat as a Texas highway—and my make-up was equally boring and professional.
+The fishnet stockings and stiletto heels were also not Phoenix-appropriate.
+My hair, however, was combed back in a perfect corner-office chignon—blonde, sleek, and flat as a Texas highway.

 “Go ahead,” I said.
 “Call her.
 She’ll be less mad about the interruption than the scene I’m gonna make if you don’t let me in that door.”

 He pulled out his phone.
-As he spoke to Marisa, I watched his expression shift from grumpy skepticism to grudging acceptance.
+As he spoke to Marisa, I watched his expression shift to grudging acceptance.
+I waited, hands on hips, toe tapping.

 He tucked his phone back in his jacket.
 “Ms. Edenfield says you need to get your paperwork done ASAP.”